 How to Sell Your Leasing Portfolio

 Depending on its contents, there are many different ways to approach the sale of a complete leasing portfolio.
-In modern American industry, the following items are most commonly found in both personal and business leasing portfolios:
+In modern American industry, the following items are most commonly visible in both personal and business leasing portfolios:

 - Boats and watercrafts